circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 * There are two modes.
     * The GUI version is currenttly in beta.
         * To run the GUI version, run `python gui.py`.
-    * The command line version is stable.
+    * The command line version is stable, but only runs on USB devices.
         * To run the command line version, run `python cmd.py`.

 ###### GUI Help